Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Observer Design and Classification

 where $\phi_i = \boldsymbol{\upphi}_i \cdot \mathbf{e}_x$.
 In other words,

 We now discuss an approach to estimate $\boldsymbol{\upphi}_i$.
-As mentioned before, we use information from the local neighborhood to compute a \emph{neighborhood parameter} $\widehat{\boldsymbol{\upphi}}_i$, which will serve as a surrogate for $\boldsymbol{\upphi}_i$.
-To define $\widehat{\boldsymbol{\upphi}}_i$, we make the following observations and assumptions: \begin{inlineenum} \item an agent's motion is influenced predominantly by its immediate neighbors, \item a neighbor can either aid or oppose the intrinsic movement of the agent, \item the influence of a neighbor on an agent is dependent on the distance between them, and \item the relative velocity of the neighbors, i.e. how fast the neighbor is approaching the position of the agent, can give an indication of the level of influence the neighbor has. \end{inlineenum}
+As mentioned before, we use information from the local neighbourhood to compute a \emph{neighbourhood parameter} $\widehat{\boldsymbol{\upphi}}_i$, which will serve as a surrogate for $\boldsymbol{\upphi}_i$.
+To define $\widehat{\boldsymbol{\upphi}}_i$, we make the following observations and assumptions: \begin{enumerate}[label=(\roman*)] \item an agent's motion is influenced predominantly by its immediate neighbours, \item a neighbour can either aid or oppose the intrinsic movement of the agent, \item the influence of a neighbour on an agent is dependent on the relative velocity of the neighbour, i.e. how fast the neighbour is approaching the position of the agent. \end{enumerate}

-Based on this, we define $\widehat{\boldsymbol{\upphi}}_i$ as a weighted sum of neighbor velocities, weighted by a function of the distance to the neighbor.
-The sum is scaled by a coefficient $\mu$, which needs to be chosen appropriately to maximize classification performance.
-Appendix \ref{ax:methods} provides details on the computation of $\widehat{\boldsymbol{\upphi}}$; see Figure~\ref{fig:neighborhood}(b) for a simplified illustration.
-One could use a data-driven approach to estimate $\mu$, by fitting a classifier model to labeled data.
-Since labeled data could be difficult to obtain in a general real world setting, a phenomenological approach to the problem becomes relevant.
-By enforcing that $v_i$ and $\mu \varphi_i$ needs to be of the same scale, we estimate $\mu$ from the parameters of the model using a scaling analysis (see appendix \ref{ax:methods}).